A comprehensive guide to food apprenticeships: getting a head start in the industry whilst learning on the job

 Digital data roles are becoming more essential to the efficient operation of the food and drink industry.
 From supporting agri-tech companies, to supplying food delivery services with customer data, there is a high demand for digital roles in food.

-If you reckon you might enjoy working with data to benefit the food industry, it may be worth applying to the following starter apprenticeship:
+If you reckon you might enjoy working with data to benefit the food industry, it may be worth applying to the following starter apprenticeships:

 - Level 3 Data Technician: you’ll compile, format and present data for use in retail, manufacturing, and hospitality sectors of the food industry.